hmrc/channel-preferences-frontend/README.md

 `sbt fmt`

+Then run the tests and coverage report:

+`sbt clean coverage test coverageReport`

+If your build fails due to poor testing coverage, *DO NOT* lower the test coverage, instead inspect the generated report located here on your local repo: `/target/scala-2.12/scoverage-report/index.html`

-Then run the tests:
+Then run the integration tests:

-`sbt test it:test`
+`sbt it:test`

 ## Swagger endpoint